 This method which uses PCR to amplify the mini-satellite loci of the human cell proved to be faster than RFLP analysis.

-It continues to remain attractive because it is highly automated, relatively less complicated operation and the cost-effectiveness.
+It continues to remain attractive because it is a highly automated, relatively less complicated operation, and cost-effective.

 3. Short Tandem Repeats (STR)

 The short tandem repeat (STR) methodology for extracting DNA is known to be the most widely used form of DNA fingerprinting.